cirs/rfcs/text/0000-c_locale_ctype.md

 # Summary
 [Summary]: #summary

-Introduce the functions given in §7.4 Character handling &amp;ctype>.
+Introduce the functions given in §7.4 Character handling &amp;ctype.h>.

 # Motivation
 [Motivation]: #motivation

-The library needs to get going from somewhere and `<ctype.h>` functions are easier to implement, for the `"C"` locale.
+The library needs to get going from somewhere and `<ctype.h>` functions are easiest to implement, for the `"C"` locale.

 # Guide-level explanation
 [Guide-level explanation]: #guide-level-explanation